Higgs Field-Induced Triboluminescence in Binary Black Hole Mergers: Introduction

 Although the fact of our existence testifies that at the present day vacuum decay rate is extremely low, this was not necessarily the case in the early universe.
 For example, a high Hubble rate during inflation and high temperatures afterwards could potentially increase the rate significantly~\cite{cosmology1, cosmology2}.
 The decay rate also can be very sensitive to a presence of new physics, such as an extension of the SM via introduction of higher dimension operators~\cite{bsm1, bsm2}, or the Higgs potential dependence on the space-time curvature through the direct non-minimal coupling of Higgs field to curvature (see, for example~\cite{curvature}).
-The presence of a small black hole (BH) can catalyze vacuum decay and make it significantly faster~\cite{hBH1, hBH2, hBH3, hBH4, hBH5, hBH6}.
-Therefore, the fact that we still observe the universe in its EW vacuum state allows us to place constraints on the cosmological history, for example, on the reheating temperature and the scale of inflation, and on beyond SM parameters, such as coupling constants between the Higgs field and space-time curvature or higher dimension operators.
+The presence of a small black hole (BH) can catalyze vacuum decay and make it significantly faster~\cite{hBH1, hBH2, hBH3, hBH4, hBH5, hBH6, hBH7}~\footnote{However, this claim has been questioned in~\cite{hBnoH1}.}.
+Thus, the fact that we still observe the universe in its EW vacuum state enables us to impose constraints on the cosmological history.
+This includes factors like the reheating temperature and the scale of inflation, as well as beyond SM parameters, such as coupling constants between the Higgs field and space-time curvature or higher dimension operators.

-One could ask a question, whether there is another way, not based on the anthropic arguments, of using the meta-stability of the SM EW vacuum to study extreme conditions or effects of new physics in cosmology and astrophysics.
+One could ask a question, whether there is another way, not based on the anthropic arguments, of using the meta-stability of the EW vacuum to study extreme conditions or effects of new physics in cosmology and astrophysics.
 Namely, would it be possible to think of some physical conditions at which vacuum decay could occur and manifest itself as a potentially observable phenomenon, while not leading to catastrophic consequences for the existence of the universe in its present meta-stable state?
 In this paper we would like to propose an idea of such kind of phenomenon and elaborate on its driving mechanism and observational signatures in multi-messenger astronomy.

 The idea is creating physical conditions for putting the EW vacuum in a high decay rate regime within a finite spatial volume for a certain time period.
 The desired conditions can be realized in a close vicinity of the horizon of a BH of astrophysical origin, as a result of gravitationally induced corrections to the Higgs potential.
 In particular, the position and the height of the potential barrier, which ``screens'' the metastable minimum of the Higgs potential, can be modified so significantly that the vacuum becomes unstable already at present temperatures within a certain distance above the horizon of the BH.
 Since the instability implies a high nucleation rate of the Higgs new phase bubbles, a BH immersed into EW vacuum will be encompassed by a thin shell consisting of a ``bowling substance'' represented by nucleating new phase bubbles surrounded with the SM vacuum.
 Although the nucleation is permanently going on within the thickness of the shell, the bubbles immediately fall under the horizon, so that an external observer of a single BH always stays in the EW meta-stable state.